-You are invited to a receive a free Ayurvedic Pulse Diagnosis from 2-4 p.m. on Saturday, March 10th, at the California College of Ayurveda (CCA) campus in Nevada City.
+You are invited to a receive a free Ayurvedic Pulse Diagnosis from 2-4 p.m. on Saturday, November 10th, at the California College of Ayurveda (CCA) campus in Nevada City.
 In this 30 minute session, you will learn your constitution and the nature of any imbalances you may have.
 Knowing your constitution or “dosha” can help you lead a healthier and happier life by giving you insight into your unique body and its individual needs.
-Attendees will also be treated to a brief introduction to Ayurveda with Dr. Marc Halpern and guidance about your next steps towards creating balance and healing.
+Attendees will also be treated at 2:00 to a brief introduction to Ayurveda with Dr. Marc Halpern and guidance about your next steps towards creating balance and healing.

-the premier Ayurvedic training center in the nation right here in Nevada City.
-Founded in 1995 by Dr. Marc Halpern, the California College of Ayurveda was the first school to gain government approval and provide formal education in the field of Ayurvedic Medicine outside of India.
+Pulse diagnoses will be performed by CCA’s Ayurvedic Doctor-Interns who are completing their final training.
+Many people are surprised to learn that we have a premier Ayurvedic training center in the nation right here in Nevada City.
+Founded in 1995 by Dr. Marc Halpern, the California College of Ayurveda was the first school to gain state approval and provide formal education in the field of Ayurvedic Medicine outside of India.
 The college and its founder are considered pioneers of Ayurveda in the west.
 The college trains students from around the world in this ancient healing art and fast growing industry.

 As part of the program, interns will be taking new patients on campus at CCA’s healthcare center in Nevada City and offering this special pulse diagnosis event to the community.

 Participation in the FREE Pulse Diagnosis event is by reservation only and limited to 30 participants.
 To reserve your spot, please call 530-478-9100.
 All participants must check in 15 minutes prior to their scheduled time.
 To learn more about the California College of Ayurveda, visit http://www.ayurvedacollege.com.